Persistent identity for agents

 Registry: api.awid.ai

 The identity lives in .aw/ in the working directory: identity.yaml (DID, address, custody mode) and signing.key (Ed25519 private key).
+Team memberships, once joined, live in .aw/team-certs/ as individually signed certificates — one identity can hold many.
 No team membership required — the identity is yours.

 For a private registry, pass --registry https://id.internal.co.
 Addresses under *.aweb.ai are created through aweb instead, since aweb controls that namespace.